 Use the keyboard and the mouse in the correct fashion:

 Exercise your wrists, when possible.
 Practice and use the other hand too, while operating the mouse!
 Try using the mouse with both the hands alternatively.
 It may feel difficult initially, but things get easier with time.

 If you are an intensive computer user, who uses the keyboard and the mouse, you need to be concerned about it, NOW.

-These posts on How to prevent Carpal Tunnel Syndrome and 5 health issues, every over 40 computer user should be aware of may also interest you!
+These posts on how to prevent Carpal Tunnel Syndrome and health issues, every over 40 computer user should be aware of, are sure to interest most of you!